-The Top 10 Greatest Spider-Man Villains Of All Time
+The 10 Greatest Spider-Man Villains of All Time

 Vulture has a few things going for him.
-Along with flight, the suit gives him heightened, strength, speed, and durability…all of which makes him formidable to any who should cross him.
+Along with flight, the suit gives him heightened, strength, speed, and durability…all of which make him formidable to any who should cross him.

 As you’d probably expect by his name, Sandman is made of, well, sand.
 Even though this may not seem all too intimidating, don’t let his name fool you.
 Sandman deserves to be here.